radumarias/action-check-version-changed-rust/README.md

 - on push
     - run tests
         - build AUR image
+            - if version changed
                 - create release, attach binaries as artifact, url used for PKGBUILD to distribute the binaries
                     - publish to AUR
                     - publish to crates.io
         - build docker image
             - on new version push it to DOcker Hub